pste/jap/README.md

 # jap - just another player

-Jap (as in "Japan") is a jQueryUI styled HTML5 audio player.
-It is freely usable, but still in development (don't consider this a stable/final version, not yet).
+Jap (as in "Japan", a fascinating land with a fascinating culture) is a jQueryUI styled HTML5 audio player.
+It is freely usable, but still in heavy development.

 ### TODO
-- Playlist buttons (add -browse local/prompt uri-)
+- Playlist add button (browse local/prompt uri)
 - Sort playlist / shuffle playlist now stops playing

 ### KNOWN BUGS
-Still under heavy testing
+They will come ...

 ### WORKS ON